Sandylands: Series 2

-Emily's estranged mother Donna Vegas (Oberman), a cruise ship singer, returns and begins to reconnect with her daughter and husband.
+Emily's estranged mother Donna Vegas (Tracy-Ann Oberman), a cruise ship singer, returns and begins to reconnect with her daughter and husband.
 Emily also begins to grow closer to Nathan and struggles to balance their relationship with her attempts to keep her father's insurance scam secret.
 Derek and Jeannie Swallows are left reeling after a poor online review from the insurance investigator who had stayed with them in the previous series, and plan a flashy relaunch of their bed and breakfast.